What you must do before you visit your dentist

 - Minimise or eliminate wearing a wrist watch, hand and body jewellery and carrying of additional accessories bags etc.

-- Use their own wash rooms at home to avoid the need of using toilets at the dental facility.
+- Use their own wash rooms at home to avoid the need for using toilets at the dental facility.

 - Have a mouth wash rinse